-7.134 All members of Parliament can propose legislation or amendments to legislation that involve an increase or decrease in expenditure or taxation.
+7.138 All members of Parliament can propose bills or amendments to bills that involve an increase or decrease in expenditure or taxation.
 They also have the power to move amendments to Votes in the Estimates.
 The Standing Orders give the government the power to veto such initiatives if, in the government's view, the proposal would have more than a minor impact on the Crown's fiscal aggregates as specified in section 26J(1)(a) of the Public Finance Act 1989, or on the composition of a Vote.
 The relevant House procedures are set out in the section entitled “Crown's financial veto” in the chapter on financial procedures in the Standing Orders.
-A practical explanation of the House procedures is in the Legislation and House Procedure Handbook.

 - have processes in place for monitoring developments in the House and select committees affecting their Minister's portfolio or Vote, and for recognising which initiatives may have an impact on the government's fiscal aggregates or the composition of a Vote;